CHEM – Chemistry

 CHEM 372 Environmental Chemistry with Lab (3)

-Prerequisite: CHEM 241 (CHEM 231 is recommended).
+Prerequisite: CIV 110 and 28 completed credits; CHEM 241.
 An advanced chemistry course focusing on the chemical processes operating in the Earth’s atmosphere, hydrosphere, and lithosphere.
 Labs will focus sampling and analysis methods used in detecting various chemicals in the environment.
-Includes one three-hour lab per week.
-(GS)
+Includes two three-hour lab per week.
+(GS.
+CTN)

 CHEM 421 Advanced Inorganic Chemistry with Lab (3)